croedel/PiInfotainment/README.md

 ```

 ## Home-Automation integration
-It's very easy to integrate the Infotainment system into any existing Home-Automation environment which support web hooks (e.g. Alexa, Google Home, ...).
+It's very easy to integrate the Infotainment system into any existing Home-Automation environment which supports web hooks (e.g. Alexa, Google Home, ...).

 You can easily use any command which is provided by the Webserver: